LmanTW/canvaz/README.md

 A simple, easy-to-use image processing library written entirely in Zig.

 > [!NOTE]
-> Canvaz is still in early development, so breaking changes might get introduced.
+> Canvaz is still in early development and is halted.
+I might revisit this project after I'm more experienced with Zig.

 ## Example